How to Pass CA IPCC Group 2 Examination in First Attempt?

 - Goal Setting: Set your goal to clear the exam in the first chance and focus all your physical and mental activities towards achieving the goal.
 ‘Come whatever may, I’ll definitely pass the group 2 in first chance’.
 This self-confidence will take you a long way towards your actual success.

 - Removal of misconception about CA Exams: It is not that only the super genius passes the CA exams.
 You need to make your mind set up and positive outlook.
 The CA examination may be challenging but not so tough as to become impossible.
 Once your mind is freed from apprehension and misconception, your hidden potentialities will come forward to help you.

-- Planned Studies: Make a detailed schedule of your studies.
-Find out the total number of days left for commencement of your next exam.
+- Planned Studies: Make a detailed schedule for your studies.
+Find out the total number of days left for the commencement of your next exam.
 You have 3 subjects to prepare for group 2.
-Allot appropriate number of days for each subject, instead of studying all the subjects every day.
+Allot an appropriate number of days for each subject, instead of studying all the subjects every day.
 Plan out your study hours in a day.
-Even if you have 6 hours of sleep and 2 hours for your daily routine work, you can have study plan of sixteen hours a day.
+Even if you have 6 hours of sleep and 2 hours for your daily routine work, you can have a study plan of sixteen hours a day.
 Try to adhere to the timing strictly.

 - Revision: Make a weekly revision of whatever you read during the week.

-- Strategic Studies: Study the inter-related subjects together for example, Accountancy along with Company law or Income Tax along with Advanced Accountancy.
+- Strategic Studies: Study the inter-related subjects together, for example, Accountancy along with Company law or Income Tax along with Advanced Accountancy.

 - Scribbling: Keep the habit of scribbling down the important aspects of your theoretical studies

-- Keep away from examination phobia and keep your mind free from anxieties, tension or nervousness.
+- Keep away from examination phobia and keep your mind free from anxieties, tension, or nervousness.

 - After a paper is over, avoid discussion with friends as otherwise your mind will be disturbed while preparing for your next paper.